 2.3 | In situ Cultivation Experiments

-We employed in situ cultivation experiments to grow biofilm communities on minerals present in DeMMO host rock.
-An array of flow-through colonization reactors were connected to borehole outflows at DeMMO1, DeMMO3, and DeMMO6 for 2-8 months to allow for colonization by biofilm communities prior to harvesting.
-Reactors were filled with crushed and polished minerals (pyrite, hematite, magnetite, siderite, pyrolusite, muscovite, gypsum, and calcite), native rock, or inert control substrates (glass beads, glass wool, and sand).
+We employed in situ cultivation experiments to grow biofilm communities on minerals present in DeMMO host rock (Figure 3).
+An array of flow-through colonization reactors were filled with crushed and polished minerals (pyrite, hematite, magnetite, siderite, pyrolusite, muscovite, gypsum, and calcite), native rock, or inert control substrates (glass beads, glass wool, and sand).
 Crushed minerals and rocks were mixed with sand to a ratio of ~1:2 to minimize major changes in pH (i.e. in experiments with pyrite where excess pyrite dissolution may result in extremely acidic fluids).
+The reactors were connected to borehole outflows at DeMMO1, DeMMO3, and DeMMO6 for 2-8 months to allow for colonization by biofilm communities prior to harvesting.
 After incubation, crushed mineral, rock, or inert control material was collected in sterile tubes and frozen on dry ice in the field for DNA.
-For comparison of DNA from biofilm communities to fracture fluid communities, we collected ~1L of fracture fluids on sterivex filters from each site.
-To control for the mine environment, we sampled ditch fluids from mine tunnels at depths of 800 and 4,100 feet and incubated combused glass slides arrays in the mine tunnels for 3 months as ambient background controls.
+Additionally, we collected ~1L of fracture fluids on 0.2μm sterivex filters from each site for comparison of DNA from biofilm communities to fracture fluid communities.
+To control for the mine environment, we extracted DNA from standing water present in mine tunnel ditches and from pre-sterilized glass slides incubated in open air in the mine tunnels for 3 months at depths of 800 and 4,100 feet.
 Polished mineral and rock coupons or glass slides were included in each experiment for microcopy.
 Mineral and rock coupons and glass slides were fixed in 4% glutaraldehyde in the field and stored at 4o C (except for gypsum coupons which were not recovered due to dissolution).
 Raw borehole fluids were also collected for enumeration by epifluorescence microscopy in sterile PET bottles and fixed with 2% paraformaldehyde in the field (Osburn et al., in prep).